Lazio again scores late to rescue 1-1 draw against Juventus - WHIZ News

 Juventus appeared to be heading for a win and into second spot after Cristiano Ronaldo’s first-half goal but substitute Felipe Caicedo pounced deep in stoppage time.

-Caicedo had netted a stoppage-time winner in Lazio’s last league match and also netted late at Zenit St. Petersburg on Wednesday to salvage a 1-1 draw in the Champions League.
+“The goal is all down to (Joaquín) Correa,” Caicedo said.
+“We were convinced something would happen.
+But I’m really speechless now.

-Juventus was third, two points behind leader AC Milan, which hosts Hellas Verona later.
-Atalanta can move level with second-placed Sassuolo with a win at home to Inter Milan later.
+Nine-time defending champion Juventus was fourth, three points behind leader AC Milan, which hosts Hellas Verona later.
+Atalanta remained level on points with Juventus after drawing 1-1 at home with Inter Milan.

 Lazio was missing a number of players, including European Golden Shoe winner Ciro Immobile, after conflicting results for tests for COVID-19.

-Note: This story has been corrected to show that Juventus is three points behind Milan, not two.